atthecodeface/cdl_hardware/cdl/cpu/riscv/doc/reve_r/extensions.md

 extension removes this check (saving logic), and uses these bits for the additional instruction encodings.

+Note that the RV32M encodings use 'R' encodings for ALU operations with funct7 7b0000001; hence it might be wise to utilizes the top 4 bits of f7 as a 'minor shift opcode', with 4b0000 and 4b0100 reserved for SLL/SRL/SRA, and 4b0001 reserved for mul/div.

+In this mode 4b1000 can be shift in ones (left/right depending on f3).
+In this mode 4b1001 can be rotate (left/right depending on f3).
+In this mode 4b1010 can be bit/byte/half swap (sll)
+In this mode 4b1010 can be count leading bit (bit 31 of rs2) (srl) (can do count leading bits count leading ones, with 1 inst) In this mode 4b1100 can be replace byte (which byte in bottom 2 bits) Does replace byte work with immediate?
+Normally that provides the shift, but for this it would supply 12-bit immediate using f7, so that does not work.
+Hence replace byte ONLY works in 'R' encoding (like multiply).
+This is a similar argument for count leading.
+It only works in 'R' mode.

+Hence:
 Shift left, shifting in zeros    - sll with funct7   of 7b0000000 Shift right, shifting in zeros   - srl/a with funct7 of 7b0000000
 Shift right, shifting in bit[31] - srl/a with funct7 of 7b0100000

-Rotate left - sll with funct7 of 7b1000000
-Rotate right - srl/a with funct7 of 7b1000000

-Shift left, shifting in ones - sll with funct7 of 7b1100000 Shift right, shifting in ones - srl/a with funct7 of 7b1100000
+Shift left, shifting in ones  - sll with funct7   of 7b1000000 Shift right, shifting in ones - srl/a with funct7 of 7b1000000
+ (was 7b1100000)

+Rotate left  - sll with funct7   of 7b1001000
+Rotate right - srl/a with funct7 of 7b1001000

+Count leading bit - srl/a with funct7 of 7b1010000
-Bit/byte/half-word swap - sll with funct7 of 7b0100000; half-word swap
+Bit/byte/half-word swap - sll with funct7 of 7b1010000; half-word swap
-if shift amount[4] is set; byte swap if shift amount[3] is set; bit swap if shift amount[0] is set - so swap can be register or immediate Replace bit N of RS2 with data from RS1 - sll with funct7 of 7b0100001, N in shift amount Replace byte N of RS2 with data from RS1 - sll with funct7 of 7b0100010, N in shift amount, N should be multiple of 8
+if shift amount[4] is set; byte swap if shift amount[3] is set; bit swap if shift amount[0] is set - so swap can be register or immediate

+Replace byte 0 of RS2 with data from RS1 - sll with funct7 of 7b1100000
-Count leading zeros - srl/a with funct7 of 7b0100001
+Replace byte 1 of RS2 with data from RS1 - sll with funct7 of 7b1100001
-Count leading ones  - srl/a with funct7 of 7b0100010
+Replace byte 2 of RS2 with data from RS1 - sll with funct7 of 7b1100010
-Count leading bit   - srl/a with funct7 of 7b0100011
+Replace byte 3 of RS2 with data from RS1 - sll with funct7 of 7b1100011

+All bit manipulation extensions are SLL/SRA with funct7 top bit set.
+They can also be used for up to 128 bit operations since the bottom 2 bits of the f7 field for immediates is unused by then encoding, and insert byte would require 4b110x which are all available (to encode a 4-bit byte number).
+Also count leading bit can use bit 64 if a 64-bit SRL variant is used.

 ## Multiply divide extension